Kamala Surayya: Early life and childhood

-Kamala Das was born in Punnayurkulam, Ponnani taluk, Malabar District, British India (present-day Thrissur district, Kerala, India) on 31 March 1934, to V. M. Nair, a managing editor of the widely circulated Malayalam daily Mathrubhumi, and Nalapat Balamani Amma, a renowned Malayali poet.
+Kamala Das was born in Punnayurkulam, Ponnani taluk, Malabar District, British India (present-day Thrissur district, Kerala) on 31 March 1934, to V. M. Nair, a managing editor of the widely circulated Malayalam daily Mathrubhumi, and poet Nalapat Balamani Amma, a renowned Malayali family.
+Kamala got her family name, Nalapat, through matrilineal succession.

-She spent her childhood between Calcutta, where her father was employed as a senior officer in the Walford Transport Company that sold Bentley and Rolls-Royce automobiles, and the Nalapat ancestral home in Punnayurkulam.
+She spent her childhood in Calcutta, where her father was employed as a senior officer in the Walford Transport Company that sold Bentley and Rolls-Royce automobiles, and the Nalapat ancestral home in Punnayurkulam.

 Like her mother Balamani Amma, Kamala Das also excelled in writing.
-Her love of poetry began at an early age through the influence of her great uncle, Nalapat Narayana Menon, a prominent writer.
+Her love of poetry began at an early age through the influence of her great-uncle, Nalapat Narayana Menon, a prominent writer.

-At the age of 15, she married bank officer Madhav Das, who encouraged her writing interests, and she started writing and publishing both in English and in Malayalam.
-Calcutta in the 1960s was a tumultuous time for the arts, and Kamala Das was one of the many voices that came up and started appearing in cult anthologies along with a generation of Indian English poets.
+At 15 years old, she wed bank officer K. Madhava Das of the Kalipurayath family, who supported her literary pursuits.
+She commenced writing and publishing in both English and Malayalam.
+The 1960s in Calcutta witnessed an era of artistic turbulence, during which Kamala Das emerged as one of numerous voices featured in esteemed anthologies along with a generation of Indian English poets.
 English was the language she chose for all six of her published poetry collections.